 Each approach carries its own benefits and drawbacks.
 This blockchain technology does not advocate either one over the other.
 Instead, one of our first requirements was to ensure that both approaches can be easily implemented.

 - Question Which languages are supported for writing chaincode? - Answer Chaincode can be written in any programming language and executed in containers.
-The first fully supported chaincode language is Golang.
+Currently, Golang, node.js and java chaincode are supported.